 Physical Education 241.
 GOLF.
 Instruction and practice in stance, grip, stroke, teeing of the ball, and use of different clubs.

-Every semester-1 hour
+Every semester and every summer - 1 hour

 Physical Education 213.
 RECREATIONAL ACTIVITIES.
 Games and contests for home, school, and community leisure time.
-Every fall-3 hours

-Physical Education 243.
+Every fall-3 hours Physical Education 243.
 HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION.
 A study of the aims and objectives of physical education, of its standards, ideals, principles and policies, and of the place of physical education in modern life.
 The history of physical education is also studied, emphasizing leaders of the past and present.
+Every spring-3 hours